 Action Measure Actioned Proactively work with key industries to reduce race-based discrimination in policy and practice.
 Working partnership with: - Retail organisations - Education providers - Sporting bodies and - Real estate agents - Media organisations to develop policy and practice approaches to reduce race based discrimination.
-Bunnings and Broker House were two businesses that undertook LEAD training in cultural diversity and awareness of race based discrimination.
-Both businesses successfully completed the staff training.
-Encourage the regions Community Centres to promote their facilities to the CALD communities.
+Greater Shepparton City Council provided evidence-based training for reducing race-based discrimination to volunteer and volunteer managers and a second session for local organisations.
+Greater Shepparton City Council resigned on to the Racism.
+It Stops With Me campaign.
+The objectives of the campaign is to ensure more Australians recognise that racism is unacceptable in our community, give more Australians at an individual and organisational level the tools and resources to take practical action against racism and empower individuals and organisation to prevent and respond effectively to racism where it may happen.
+These objectives are meet by promoting the campaign logo, promoting and distributing information about the campaign and material through our networks and distributing information and material via social media.
+Council's Cultural Development Officer has worked with Goulburn Murray AFL to provide information for packs to go to sporting clubs around cyber bulling and respecting racial and religious difference Encourage the regions Community Centres to promote their facilities to the CALD communities.
 MOU and funding agreements with Community Centres outlines shared agreement to promote use of the facilities by the CALD community.
-A Memorandum of Understanding (MOU) was signed in May 2013 by the local Neighbourhood Houses.
+Memorandum of Understanding (MOU) were signed in June 2015 by the local Neighbourhood Houses for the next three years.
 The MOU outlined the requirements for funding and included a focus on providing opportunities that promote an active, accessible, and inclusive community that provides social, economic, educational, sporting, recreational and cultural opportunities for families and individuals to ensure they feel connected, safe and supported within the community.
+South Shepparton Community Centre offer conversational classes twice a week on a Tuesday and Thursday for those who would like to learn English words and phrases or practice thier English speaking skills.
+The classes a friendly and informal which caters for all levels of language